-Every plumbing fixture and every sanitary drainage system not connected to a public sewer, the Office of tl21-54.10 ity Clerk or not required by law to be connected to a public sewer, shall be connected to a private sewage disposal system.
+Every plumbing fixture and every sanitary drainage system not connected to a public sewer, or not required by law to be connected to a public sewer, shall be connected to a private sewage disposal system.

 21.32.080Location.

 Sewage disposal systems shall be located on the same lot as the buildings they are designed to serve, or, if an easement therefor is obtained and recorded, on adjoining property if approved by the Director of Public Health.